CDAGaming/CraftPresence-Wow-Edition/README.md

 Additionally, you can also create your own Set of Icons by following [this guide](https://gitlab.com/CDAGaming/CraftPresence/-/wikis/Making-your-Own-Client-ID---Using-your-own-Images)

 ### Support
-Need Assistance with one of my mods or wish to provide feedback?
+Need some assistance with one of my mods or wish to provide feedback?

 I can be contacted via the following methods: